MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 Follow the instructions in the [embed content for your customers](embed-sample-for-customers.md) tutorial.

-Skip [Step 4 - Create and publish a Power BI report](embed-sample-for-customers.md#step-4---create-and-publish-a-power-bi-report) and use the paginated report you uploaded to the Power BI service, instead of the sample report suggested in the tutorial.
+Skip [Step 4 - Create and publish a Power BI report](embed-sample-for-customers.md#step-4---create-and-publish-a-power-bi-report) and use the paginated report you uploaded, instead of the sample report suggested in the tutorial.

 # [Embed for your organization](#tab/organization)

 Follow the instructions in the [embed content for your organization](embed-sample-for-your-organization.md) tutorial.

-Skip [Step 3 - Create and publish a Power BI report](embed-sample-for-your-organization.md#step-3---create-and-publish-a-power-bi-report) and use the paginated report you uploaded to the Power BI service, instead of the sample report suggested in the tutorial.
+Skip [Step 3 - Create and publish a Power BI report](embed-sample-for-your-organization.md#step-3---create-and-publish-a-power-bi-report) and use the paginated report you uploaded, instead of the sample report suggested in the tutorial.

 ---